My Story

 The weed that changed everything

-One summer's day, as a way to escape from the stresses of her life, she was doing what she did every day, going for a walk in the woods and meadows behind her home.
+One summer's day, as a way to escape from the stresses of my life, I was taking my daily walk in the woods and meadows behind my home.
 Except this day was different.

-She began to notice a plant growing out of the dry, cracked earth and realised she had been seeing it everywhere.
-Out of curiosity, she bent down and picked one of the plant's flowers, and suddenly had a strong urge to crush it and bring it up to her nose to sniff it.
+I began to notice a plant growing out of the dry, cracked earth and realised I had been seeing it everywhere.
+Out of curiosity, I bent down and picked one of the plant's flowers, and suddenly had a strong urge to crush it and bring it up to my nose to sniff it.

-When she did, her nose was filled with the aroma of sweet pineapples.
-Completely intrigued with how anything in the wild spaces of England could smell like a pineapple, she thought about it all the way home.
+When I did, my nose was filled with the aroma of sweet pineapples.
+Completely intrigued with how anything in the wild spaces of England could smell like a pineapple, I thought about it all the way home.

-On a whim, she decided to look the plant up later that evening and found out that it was a common weed and medicinal herb called pineapple weed.
+On a whim, I decided to look the plant up later that evening and found out that it was a common weed and medicinal herb called pineapple weed.

-Delving deeper, she read that pineapple weed was a folk remedy drunk as a tea to help ease stress and anxiety.
-This came as quite a surprise, since she was suffering with chronic stress and anxiety at the time.
+Delving deeper, I read that pineapple weed was a folk remedy drunk as a tea to help ease stress and anxiety.
+This came as quite a surprise, since I was suffering with chronic stress and anxiety at the time.

-And so, the next day, Mila brewed her first wild herbal tea since the time she had made nettle tea as a child with her cousins.
+And so, the next day, I brewed my first wild herbal tea since the time I had made nettle tea as a child with my cousins.

 Ox-eye daisy flowers growing with wild grasses intertwined